ThomasBouche/meteole/README.md

 Create an account on [the Météo-France API portal](https://portail-api.meteofrance.fr/).
 Next, subscribe to the desired APIs (Arome, Arpege, Arome Instantané, etc.).
 Retrieve the API token (or key) by going to “Mes APIs” and then “Générer token”.

-### Step 2: Fetch Forecasts from AROME and ARPEGE
+### Step 2: Fetch Forecasts

 Meteole allows you to retrieve forecasts for a wide range of weather indicators.
-Here's how to get started with AROME and ARPEGE:
+Here's how to get started:

 | Characteristics  | AROME                | ARPEGE                      | AROME INSTANTANE               | PIAF               |
 |------------------|----------------------|-----------------------------| -------------------------------| -------------------------------|